ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 All enhanced {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
 To ensure you're using the correct mount point for both storage volumes, you can view the mount point information in the {{site.data.keyword.filestorage_short}} Details page in the UI.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {: tip}

-You don't need to follow this process if your Storage has recently received an upgrade to the Storage-as-a-Service Package as part of {{site.data.keyword.cloud}}'s on-going hardware refresh process.
+You don't need to follow this process if your Storage has recently received an upgrade to the Storage-as-a-Service Package as part of {{site.data.keyword.cloud}}'s ogoing hardware refresh process.
 {: note}